-Teen pregnancy is a critical public health issue that affects the health and educational, social, and economic future of the mother and child.
-Teen pregnancy is also a significant factor in numerous other important social issues: welfare dependency, out-of-wedlock births, responsible fatherhood, and workforce development are all of particular concern.
+Teen pregnancy is a critical public health issue that affects the health, educational, social, and economic future of the mother and child.
+Teen pregnancy is also a significant factor in numerous other important social issues: Welfare dependency, out-of-wedlock births, responsible fatherhood, and workforce development are all of particular concern.

 How is Virginia Doing?

 Over the past decade, the rate for teen births has generally declined in Virginia and across the nation.
-The birth rate for Virginia teens was 40.9 per 1,000 females aged 15 to 19 years old in 2000, but by 2010 this rate had dropped to 27.4 births, giving Virginia the 14th lowest incidence of teen births among the 50 states.
-Relative to its peers, Virginia had a lower rate than North Carolina (38.3) and Tennessee (43.2), but a slightly higher rate than Maryland (27.3).
-New Hampshire led the nation with only 15.7 teen births per 1,000 females.
+The birth rate for Virginia teens was 36.1 per 1,000 females aged 15 to 19 years old in 2003, but by 2012 this rate had dropped to 22.9 births, giving Virginia the 12th lowest incidence of teen births among the 50 states.
+Relative to its peers, Virginia had a lower rate than North Carolina (31.8) and Tennessee (38.5), but a slightly higher rate than Maryland (22.1).
+New Hampshire led the nation in 2012 with only 13.8 teen births per 1,000 females.

-According to the Guttmacher Institute, the latest available data shows that Virginia's teen pregnancy rate improved to be among the top third of states in 2008; at 56 pregnancies per 1,000 female teens, Virginia's rank rose to the 14th lowest rate in the nation (from 20th in 2005).
-The national average in 2008 was 68 pregnancies per 1,000 female teens.
-North Carolina's rate was 72, Tennessee's rate was 76, and Maryland's rate was 63.
-The leading state was again New Hampshire, with a teen pregnancy rate of just 33.
+According to the Guttmacher Institute, the latest available data shows that Virginia's teen pregnancy rate improved in line with national trends; at 48 pregnancies per 1,000 female teens in 2010, Virginia bested its peer states and ranked 22nd lowest in the country.
+The national average in 2010 was 57 pregnancies per 1,000 female teens.
+North Carolina's rate was 59, Tennessee's rate was 62, and Maryland's rate was 57.
+The leading state was again New Hampshire, with a teen pregnancy rate of just 28.

-Within Virginia, teen pregnancy has generally been decreasing, with every region having a lower rate in 2011 than it did in 2010 -- and markedly lower rates in nearly all regions when compared to a decade ago.
+Within Virginia, teen pregnancy has generally been decreasing, with every region having a lower rate in 2013 than it did the previous year -- and markedly lower rates in nearly all regions when compared to a decade ago.

 What Influences Teen Pregnancy?